tallforasmurf/CoBro/README.md

 a good way to read comics because it lacks the three best features of Comictastic:

-* It shows a list of names that can be clicked to show a comic instantly;
+* A list of names that can be clicked to show a comic instantly;

-* It starts pre-loading comics as soon as the program launches;
+* Pre-loading comics as soon as the program launches;

-* It displays comic names in bold to show an unread episode.
+* Comic names in bold to show an unread episode.

 Also I don't want to mix 20+ comic bookmarks with all my other browser bookmarks.
-An RSS reader like Google Reader comes closer, but not all comics have RSS feeds, and it is possible to read with even fewer clicks in a special-purpose app.
+An RSS reader works, but not all comics have RSS feeds, and it is possible to read with even fewer clicks in a special-purpose app.

 So: A very simple web browser designed just for reading web comics.
-Qt via PyQt gives me the materials to build this.
+Qt via PyQt has the materials to build this.

 THE SPEC
 ========

-CoBro (Comics Browser) is a simple app written in Python (2.6 or 2.7;
+CoBro (Comics Browser) is a simple app written in Python 3.3, PyQt5 and Qt5.2.
-will move to 3.3 as soon as pyinstaller supports it), using PyQt4 and Qt4 (Qt5 TBS).

-CoBro provides a single window containing a scrolling list of comic names on the left and a large QWebView (browser) pane on the right.
+CoBro provides a single window containing a scrolling list of comic names on the left and a QWebView (browser) pane on the right.

 The List
 --------